Real World Datasets

 Key Learning

-Key Learning #4 - Data frame structures are easily transformed in R, transform to whatever form is convenient for a particular purpose.
+Key Learning #4 - Data frame structures are easily transformed in R, transforming to whatever form is convenient for a particular purpose.

 Key Learning #5 - Using code to perform analysis and generate graphs and visualisations saves a lot of time and finessing, particularly when tasks need to be repeated regularly and often.